Megan Horner

 “It is an honor and privilege to spend my days with these students carrying on the mission that Philippine Duchesne brought here in 1818 and that I experienced as a student,” she says.

-As an active member of her parish, Megan has played a significant role in preparing the older students for the sacrament of Confirmation.
-She enjoys spending time with her husband, college-age son, and extended family.
+As an active member of her parish, Mrs. Horner has played a significant role in preparing the older students for the sacrament of Confirmation.
+She enjoys spending time with her husband, her son (an Academy alum), and extended family.
 Most weekends you will find her with a group of family members rooting on the Billikens or at the lake enjoying the beauty and peacefulness of the outdoors.

 Tammy Strother